Hi-Folks/array/README.md

 ```

 ### The `getArr()` method
-If you need to manage complex array (nested array), or an array obtained from a complex JSON structure, you can access to a portion of the array and obtain an Arr object.
+If you need to manage a complex array (nested array), or an array obtained from a complex JSON structure, you can access a portion of the array and obtain an Arr object.
-Just because in case of complex array the get() method could return a classic array.
+Just because in the case of a complex array the `get()` method could return a classic array.

 Let's see an example: